 Water-washable resin is more beginner-friendly in the sense that it can be easily cleaned, but IPA or Meangreen will still be better than water.
 The downside to using water is that it can be difficult to evaporate the contaminated water.

 With water-washable resin, you have to make sure to remove all the moisture out of the print after cleaning - this is easily done with a heat gun or hair dryer.
 If these prints still have moisture then they are prone to cracking over time, especially if they are hollow with uncured resin on the inside.

 6. Anycubic DLP Craftsman Resin

 DLP Craftsman resin was designed specifically for DLP printers, specifically the Photon Ultra

-DLP resin printers, like the Photon Ultra, are still new for the consumer market - most of these are industrial printers.
+DLP resin printers, like the Photon Ultra, are still new to the consumer market - most DLP machines are industrial printers.
 The DLP printers can still use any MSLA resin, but that doesn't stop the companies like Anycubic from optimizing some of their popular resin to DLP printers.